DioxusLabs/dioxus/packages/html/docs/eval.md

 ## Interacting with the DOM with Eval

 You can also use the `eval` function to execute JavaScript code that reads or modifies the DOM.
-If you want to interact with the mounted DOM, you need to use `eval` inside the [`use_effect`] hook which runs after the component has been mounted.
+If you want to interact with the mounted DOM, you need to use `eval` inside the [`dioxus_hooks::use_effect`] hook which runs after the component has been mounted.

 ```rust
 use dioxus::prelude::*;